rangle/schematics-angular/README.md

 ### Using Schematics Through WebStorm

-To use the schematics in WebStorm, right-click on a folder, select **'New'**, then select **'Angular Schematic'**, and then select any schematic from the following list:
+To use schematics in WebStorm, right-click on a folder, select **'New'**, then select **'Angular Schematic'**, and then select any schematic from the following list: